hanshijie/fiber/README.md

 fiber
 =====

-a distribution game server framework written by c++.
+a distribution game server framework written by java.